Moors-Code/Fragment-sequencing/README.md

 1.2.Process_Segmentation.sh: This part generates count matrices of genes per single cell.

-1.3.Build_SCE_Object.R: This part produces a single cell experiment object of counts per segmented cell.
+1.3.Build_SCE_Object.R: This part produces a single cell experiment object of counts per cell.

 2.Preprocessing_Feature_integration.R: This part does preprocessing of SCE object and integrates x and y coordinates of manually drawn spatial areas (CV, PV, Metastasis).

-3.Clustering_annotation.R: This part does clustering and annotation on Molecular Cartography data.
+3.Clustering_annotation.R: This part does clustering and annotation of Molecular Cartography data.

-4.1.Veins_zonated_genes_analysis.R: This part validates findings of newly found zonated genes from sphere-seq analysis.
+4.1.Veins_zonated_genes_analysis.R: This part validates findings of zonated genes found from sphere-seq analysis.

 5.1.Mets_distance_DGE_analysis.R: This part does DGE analysis between monocytes from proximal and distal areas.